van001/lesscode-fp/README.md

 ```

 ### Functor ###
 Since functional programming is already about abstraction ( what to do, not, how to do), the proliferation of [Category Theory](https://en.wikipedia.org/wiki/Category_theory) took it to the next level.

 Many of the real-world problems are about :
 - transforming one category of things to another,
-- achieiving those transformation sequentially or concurrently.
+- achieving those transformations sequentially or concurrently.

-In category theory, Functor is a structure preserving transformation from one category to another.
-Since functor always produces another functor, composition is trivial.
+In category theory, Functor is a structure-preserving transformation from one category to another.
+Since Functor always produces another functor, the composition is trivial.

-For e.g : Transforming List of lowercase text to List of uppercase.
-Transforming List of Strings to List of Hash of Strings.
+E.g., transforming List of lowercase text to List of uppercase, transforming List of Strings to List of Hash of Strings.

-Lesscode library provide List as a functor & **'lmap'** to accept a function for transformation.
+Lesscode library provides List as a functor & **'lmap'** to accept a function for transformation.
-Using lmap you can transform one List into another. **lmap**, essentially lifts each item from the List, apply the function, then puts back the result into the new List.
+Using lmap, you can transform one List into another. **lmap** essentially lifts each item from the List, apply the function, then puts back the result into the new List.

 ```
 // Map over List to tranform into another List,